-- We have two cafés—one in Ganges on Salt Spring Island (that was the first), and one at the Tsawwassen ferry terminal.
+- We have one café— at the Tsawwassen ferry terminal.

-- We roast more than 3,500 pounds!—of coffee per day to supply more than 1,200 cafés, restaurants, wholesalers, grocers and specialty food stores.
+- We roast close to 5.000 pounds!—of coffee per day to supply more than 1,200 cafés, restaurants, wholesalers, grocers and specialty food stores.

 - We roast our coffee in Richmond.
 In 2010, Salt Spring Coffee relocated from Salt Spring Island to a 5,500 square metre facility in Richmond—we call it the Viking Roastery—to meet growing demand for our coffee.